ECS153/final-project-group-0-/milestones.md

 ### Martin
 I started creating the api that connects together our chrome extension with mitm proxy as well as our raspberry pi, and created the [design doc](https://docs.google.com/document/d/1CBh3EtYRP9pQcqUtRFken9FF3jxMfvshMlcplv2MuNk/edit) for it.
 By the end of the week I'm planning on finishing the api as well as to start looking into the raspberry pi's gui again.

+### Raza
+I worked on the [extension](https://github.com/ECS153/final-project-group-0-/commit/d5a32c046e67c1637a6de2346060a770e93fa3a3) and it is mainly finished however I discovered another way (using contextmenus) to do what we needed and it seems more universal and less intrusive so I have started on thatt.
+I also got the basic [proxy](https://github.com/ECS153/final-project-group-0-/commit/c8f9eebb451ced5f01b1f91816d89876ea505664) working.
+It can connect to our sql database and get the user's credentials and replace them in the requests that come through.